 The Pearson product-moment correlation does not take into consideration whether a variable has been classified as a dependent or independent variable.
 It treats all variables equally.
 For example, you might want to find out whether basketball performance is correlated to a person's height.
 You might, therefore, plot a graph of performance against height and calculate the Pearson correlation coefficient.
 Lets say, for example, that r = .67.
 That is, as height increases so does basketball performance.
 This makes sense.
 However, if we plotted the variables the other way around and wanted to determine whether a person's height was determined by their basketball performance (which makes no sense), we would still get r = .67.
 This is because the Pearson correlation coefficient makes no account of any theory behind why you chose the two variables to compare.
 This is illustrated below:

-There are four assumptions that are made with respect to Pearson's correlation:
+There are five assumptions that are made with respect to Pearson's correlation:

 To test to see whether your two variables form a linear relationship you simply need to plot them on a graph (a scatterplot, for example) and visually inspect the graph's shape.
 In the diagram below (click image to enlarge), you will find a few different examples of a linear relationship and some non-linear relationships.
 It is not appropriate to analyse a non-linear relationship using a Pearson product-moment correlation.